 If you can't identify the source of the buzzing, it is risky to commit the purchase because you do not know the extent of work needed to fix the buzzing.
-It is recommended that you come back to the seller again with a more experienced bassist.
+It is recommended that you come back to the seller again with someone who has more experience with the instrument.

 When getting a used instrument, these are the considerations that we have to keep in mind.

-Are we ready to deal with the risks that comes with a second-hand instrument?
+Are we ready to deal with the risks/fixes that comes with a second-hand instrument?

-That being said, gems do pop up once in a while in the second-hand double bass market however, if you wait long enough (must wait quite long I assure you).
+That being said, gems do pop up once in a while in the second-hand double bass market however, if you wait long enough (might take a while).

 Good luck and remember that it is "All about that Bass"!